 Why is the HITECH Act important to Business Associates is an easy question to answer when you consider the privacy provisions of Title XIII Subtitle D. Since the publication of the Final Omnibus Rule, Business Associates (and their subcontractors) have had to comply with the majority of the Security Rule, the Privacy Rule´s General Rules and Organization Requirements for Uses and Disclosures of PHI and the Breach Notification Rule.

 Undoubtedly this has created a lot of work for Business Associates, and some might consider certain requirements excessive.
 For example, Business Associates are required to implement a security awareness and training program for all members of the workforce.
 As a workforce consists of any individual under the control of the Business Associate (i.e., cleaners), this means resources may have to be assigned for training individuals with no access to a workstation.

 However, the requirement to enter into a Business Associate Agreement with a Covered Entity before PHI is shared does provide some security against being falsely accused of non-compliance in the event of a data breach due to the negligence of a Covered Entity.
 Additionally, being able to demonstrate HIPAA compliance via an audit or certification can also contribute towards an increase in business with organizations in the healthcare industry.
-So, it´s not all bad news.

 Why is the HITECH Act Important to Patients?

 There are multiple reasons why HITECH is important to patients – from facilitating faster, better-informed clinical decisions to enabling patients to have more involvement in their healthcare.
 Improved patients´ rights under HIPAA (via HITECH) enable patients to choose where they obtain healthcare (subject to the terms of their insurance) and smooth the transfer of medical histories from one provider to another – eliminating the necessity for repeat tests.